Skip to content

 postgres

-This page explains how to use ts-sql-query with the postgres (aka Postgres.js) driver.
-It covers two approaches: using a connection pool or using a single connection directly.
+This page explains how to use ts-sql-query with the postgres.js driver.

 Supported databases